M.F.K. Fisher: Ghosts of Dijon

 Why am I drawn to this woman?
 We don’t have a lot in common.
 She’s published several books; I haven’t.
 She was born in Michigan and raised by well-to-do parents in Southern California.
 I was raised by a single mother who struggled to pay rent on an aluminum trailer in Louisiana.
 MFK Fisher was an expat in France and Switzerland.
 I was an expat in Belgium and Germany.

 But for all our differences, what draws me to the elusive author is her ability to fluidly enter and exit varying landscapes.
 Our beacon is anything (or anyone) peculiar, we thrive and flourish in the unfamiliar.
 We have an insatiable curiosity that often leads us to memorable events.
 We luxuriate in the presence of beauty.
-The things we crave can’t be bought over a store counter; they reside in moments others might find mundane – listening to parchment crackle as a florist delicately enrobes pink peonies before carefully looping twine around stems on their way to a new owner; witnessing the smile follow the bouquet as it departs one hand for another.
+The things we crave can’t be bought over a store counter; they reside in moments others might find mundane – listening to parchment crackle as a florist delicately packages pink peonies before carefully looping twine around stems on their way to a new owner; witnessing the smile follow the bouquet as it departs one hand for another.
 We are wallflowers, catching moments like lightning bugs; allowing experiences to macerate in our mind, before releasing them back into the wild for someone else to grasp – or not.

 In preparation for my journey, I sent an email to Les Dames d’Escoffier, the organization that managed Ms. Fisher’s legacy.
 I didn’t hear back..
 But my first cup of coffee in Burgundy was in the company of an unexpected email from a woman who apologetically explained that my email had been overlooked while the M.F.K.
 Fisher archives were transferred to a new website dedicated solely to the author.
 My correspondent, Kennedy, was no other than Ms. Fisher’s daughter.
 She shared family photos and tidbits about her mother not found in the books on my nightstand.
-It was as though the “ghost” decided on a whim to reward my persistence by bestowing the most prized breadcrumb of all.
+It was as though the “ghost” decided on a whim to reward my persistence by bestowing the most prized breadcrumb of all, her offspring.

 In Dijon, I booked a table at Aux Trois Faisans – now Le Pré aux Clercs – a place frequented by the author.
-I was certain that this was where remnants of the wordsmith’s past could be found.
+I was certain that this was where remnants of the word-smith’s past could be found.
 And here she smirked demurely at my naive attempts.
 (Although I imagine the vibrant red interior would have pleased her, along with scents of sputtering garlic and truffles.)
 Alas, the cursive French quotes by famous chefs and writers throughout history that lined the walls did not include the woman I was searching for.

 I felt a glimmer of satisfaction when I noticed Rum Baba on the menu, a dessert M.F.K. scribbled about on occasion, watching her younger sister devour this rum-drenched confection.
 I believe it was this dessert that caused my waiter to unfurl like a spring flower – not because of M.F.K. (he had never heard of her either), but his passion for the restaurant’s culinary history.
 He plucked a framed placard from the wall.
 It detailed the ownership of the establishment dating back to 1832.
 The pride on his face was immeasurable, only surpassed by his satisfaction as I took each bite of my dessert, which he twice doused with copious amounts of liquor!
 I’m not certain if it was my roasted chicken swimming in truffle sauce, the sugar-infused Rum Baba or the vibrant red interior, but I left in very good spirits while remembering an excerpt from M.F.K.’s Long Ago in France about her first meal alone as a newlywed in the country: “….even if we had never gone back and never learned gradually how to order food and wine, it would still be among the important ones in my life.”
 I walked out of the restaurant, book in hand, appetite satiated and spirit renewed.